 2. Morning meetings help create classroom inclusion.

-3. Morning meetings develop community and relationships.
+3. Morning meetings create a sense of community and build friendship.

-Make sure the morning meetings are student-centered and include time for one-on-one interactions, group sharing, and participation activities.
+Ensure the morning meetings are student-centered and include time for one-on-one interactions, group sharing, and participation activities.

-4. Morning meetings build social and emotional skills.
+4. Morning meetings build social-emotional skills.

 A helpful strategy to encourage emotional awareness is to do a feelings check-in.
 Have kids note how they are feeling on a chart or with a sticky note.
 This exercise will help them be emotionally prepared for what’s next.